Resources and Links

 Best Guides on the Treatment of Invasives: Seven Steps to Managing Your Weeds: A Manual for Integrated Weed Management in BC; A Guide to Weeds In British Columbia

 Best Link for Industry Best Management Practices: Invasive Species Council of BC Publications

 Best Overall Website for Agriculture in BC: Ministry of Agriculture Plant Health

-Best Website to find Invasive Plant Sites in BC: Ministry of Forests, Lands and Natural Resources Operations & Rural Development’s Invasive Alien Plant Program
+Best Website to find Invasive Plant Sites in BC: Ministry of Forests, Lands and Natural Resources Operations & Rural Development’s Invasive Species Program

 When you have more questions and need more details, scroll down for a list of other resources.